 Philharmonic performed at GTCYS’ Fall Festival at Orchestra Hall, Minneapolis, on Sunday, November 15, 2015.
 Listen to a sample of their live performance at that concert of Overture to Russlan and Ludmilla by Mikhail Glinka here.
 Interested in purchasing the full performance?
 Click here to purchase CDs and MP3s!

 Philharmonic performs works from the standard professional repertoire.
-Highlights of Philharmonic’s spring 2017 repertoire include:
+Highlights of Philharmonic’s fall 2017 repertoire include:

 GTCYS commits to providing an inspiring and comprehensive musical experience to transform students musically, personally, and socially.
 This means engaging the best conductors and sectional coaches, carefully curating musical selections for the best educational experience, performing in high quality venues, sharing music with diverse audiences, providing clear and consistent communications, promoting a welcoming and supportive environment, and putting students first.